 Compulsive eating is a psychological and severe life-threatening eating disorder described by the ingestion of an abnormally large amount of food in short time period, followed by an attempt to avoid gaining weight by purging what was consumed.

-Ming Mei has been suffering of it and, has she is coming out of it.
+Ming Mei has been suffering from this and, is coming out of it.
 She is now ready to share her experience with the rest of the world.

 Annie Maheux is interested in the various relationships people have with food.
-This one is a passionate love-and-hate, confrontational, sometimes oppressive relationship.
+This one is a passionate love-hate, confrontational, sometimes oppressive relationship.

 Ming brings the words and actions, Annie bring the food and the playground.
 The discussion starts.

-Eating disorders often refer to a feeling of shame and body awareness.
-Annie was curious to know why Ming Mei had approached her for a food performance, in front of an audience.
+Eating disorders are often related to a feeling of shame and body awareness.
+Annie was curious as to know why Ming Mei had approached her for a food performance, in front of an audience.
 Ming Mei replied, in an interview prior to the collaboration: